 What is Front End Framework?

-Some examples of Front end frameworks are React, Vue.js, Angular and jQuery etc.
+Some examples of Front-end frameworks are React, Vue.js, Angular jQuery etc.

 A common question that sticks in the mind of newbies and sometimes professionals is, which framework do I need to use?

-Developed and maintained by Facebook, React is one of the best open source frameworks today and used by 40.14% of the developers as per StackOverflow developer survey 2021.
-React was developed to cater to the need of code maintainability issues due to the constant addition of new features in Facebook.
+Developed and maintained by Facebook, React is one of the best open-source frameworks today and is used by 40.14% of developers as per the StackOverflow developer survey 2021.
+React was developed to cater to the need for code maintainability issues due to the constant addition of new features in Facebook.
 It stands out as it provides a Virtual Document Object Model.
-React is meant to work together with other libraries for state management, routing and APIs interaction.
-A general rule of thumb says, use React when your app is expected to have high traffic and a stable platform is needed to handle it.
+React is meant to work together with other libraries for state management, routing and API interaction.
+A general rule of thumb says, to use React when your app is expected to have high traffic and a stable platform is needed to handle it.